 All workers and officials should wear distinctive shirts, armbands, caps, or other easily identifiable articles of apparel.
-Depending on the particular Sanctioned Event, all of the following listed officials may or may not be required.
-The National Convention speed events are required to use all of the following workers and officials:
+Depending on the type of Sanctioned Event, all the following listed officials may or may not be required.
+The National Convention speed events are required to use all the following workers and officials: